Table of Content:

 There is no literal syntax for exceptions.
 See the discussion of exception and flow commands for more information about this data type.

-An exception is a pseudo-map with a
+An exception is a pseudo-map with a reason

-field, which is in turn a pseudo-map.
-The reason
+field, which in turn

 field identifying how the